-Title of each class Trading Symbol(s) Name of the exchange on which registered Common Stock, par value \$0.001 per share DV New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗴 NO 🗆

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES 🗆 NO 📼

-Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES ∞ NO \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES 🐷 NO 🗆

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the Registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵

-The aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant as of June 30, 2023, the last business day of the Registrant's most recently completed The aggregate market value of the Registrant's Common Stock net by non-artification of the Registrant as of June 50, 2025, the fast business day of the Registrant's nost recently conserved for such date on the New York Stock Exchange ("NYSE").
-The number of shares of Registrant's Common Stock outstanding as of February 20, 2024 was 171,253,902.
+Title of each class Trading Symbol(s) Name of the exchange on which registered Common Stock, par value \$0.001 per share DV New York Stock Exchange Securities registered pursuant to Section 12(g) of of the Act: None Indicate by check mark if the Registrant is a we ell-known seasoned issuer, as defined in Rule e 405 of the Securities Act.
+YES ⊠ NO □ Indicate by check mark if the Registrant is not r required to file reports pursuant to Section 1.
+3 or 15(d) of the Act.
+YES \square NO \boxtimes by Section 13 or 15(d) of the Securities Exchange Act of 1934 during such reports), and (2) has been subject to such filing requirements for the re Data File required to be submitted pursuant to Rule 405 of ter period that the Registrant was required to submit such er, a non-accelerated filer, a smaller reporting company, or an emerging er reporting company," and "emerging growth company" in Rule 12b-2 Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company □ Emerging growth company □ If an emerging growth company, indicate by ch revised financial accounting standards provided 2 use the extended transition period for complying with any new or Act. \square magement's assessment of the effectiveness of its internal control over the registered public accounting firm that prepared or issued its audit If securities are registered pursuant to Section 1 reflect the correction of an error to previously is • other the financial statements of the registrant included in the filing Indicate by check mark whether any of those er of the registrant's executive officers during the d a recovery analysis of incentive-based compensation received by any 0D-1(b). \square Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES □ NO ☒ Registrant as of June 30, 2023, the last business day of the Registrant's son the closing price reported for such date on the New York Stock